 Since June 11, 2025, the FARE Act has shifted an estimated $500 million in annual broker fees from tenants to landlords in New York City.
-Six months in, the rental market looks fundamentally different.
+Nearly a full year in, the rental market looks fundamentally different.
 As a broker who has worked both sides of NYC leasing across Manhattan and Brooklyn for over two decades, I have seen the real impact on listing volume, landlord pricing, and tenant expectations firsthand.

 Key Changes Under the FARE Act